-EN299, 399, 499 Independent Study in English
+EN299, 399 Independent Study in English

 Offers the opportunity to explore an area of study not listed in the Catalog.
-The topic should be jointly selected and carefully designed by the student and faculty sponsor, and be approved by the College Coordinator.
+The topic should be jointly selected and carefully designed by the student and faculty sponsor, and be approved by the College Coordinator or the Dean of CLASS.
 With rare exceptions, the student must have a cumulative grade point average of 3.00.
-A "Proposal for Independent Study" form may be obtained from the Registrar or from the office of the College Coordinator.
+A "Proposal for Independent Study" form may be obtained from the Registrar or from the office of the College Coordinator or the Dean of CLASS.
 Independent Study courses are assigned numbers of 299, 399 or 499, depending on the level of the course.